Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Abstract

 \section{Abstract}

 Scaling the photon-detection area of superconducting nanowire single-photon detectors (SNSPDs) has traditionally been achieved by nanowire meandering.
 However, material inhomogeneities and fabrication-induced defects, such as line-edge roughness, increase with nanowire length, leading to reduced internal photon-detection efficiency and elevated dark-count rates.
 This trade-off becomes increasingly pronounced as nanowires are scaled to sub-100 nm widths and sub-5 nm thicknesses required for mid- to far-infrared sensitivity.
 Here, we demonstrate an antenna-coupled SNSPD architecture that enhances the effective photon-detection area without increasing nanowire length.
 A crossed bowtie antenna integrated with an 80 nm-wide, 3 nm-thick WSi nanowire yields 15.7× increase in effective detection area at $\SI{7.4}{\micro\meter}$ compared to a bare nanowire of identical geometric footprint, while maintaining the same internal detection efficiency and dark-count rate.
-Antenna coupling improves noise-equivalent power and provides a more scalable route to increasing photon-detection area than conventional meander geometries, offering performance benefits for applications in astronomy, biological imaging, and molecular spectroscopy.
+Antenna coupling provides a scalable approach to increasing photon-detection area while reducing the noise-equivalent power, offering performance benefits for applications in astronomy, biological imaging, and molecular spectroscopy.